codeandtheory/strategy-dashboard-new/AIRTABLE_AUTOMATION_STEPS.md

 This guide walks you through creating an Airtable Automation that generates horoscope text and images using Airtable AI.

+> **Note:** If you prefer to use Elvex API instead of Airtable AI, see [ELVEX_HOROSCOPE_SETUP.md](./ELVEX_HOROSCOPE_SETUP.md) for instructions.
+Elvex is simpler to set up and doesn't require Airtable automation configuration.

 ## Prerequisites

 - An Airtable base